 - 15-18 fresh basil leaves, divided 6 left whole and the remaining basil chopped

-- 1 small yellow onion, diced about 1 cup
+- 1 small yellow onion diced, about 1 cup (or see notes about leaving whole)

 - 28 ounces Crushed Tomatoes (I recommend Cento brand)